Laguna1989/obsidian_notes/tools/FMod/FMod.md

 }
 ```

+> [!hint] This is not needed for `Studio::System::getEvent(<string>)`, here you can just pass the string directly.

 ## Questions

-- 3d Position values and spatializer: What are the units? meters?
+- 3d Position values and spatializer: I assume the units are meters (if we pass them in as meters.
 - Core channels vs studio busses vs studio VCA.
-How to map those?
+How to map those, what should we use?
+	- We want to control game sound (e.g. from settings)
+	- At the same time we want to give you options for tweaking sound (e.g. via live update or when mixing in fmod studio)
+	- **Suggestion**: We have some predefined VCA channel (names) for our in-game options, the rest is up to you
 - One bank, multiple banks?
-- Naming convention for events.
-Can we keep the folder structure in `data/base/sfx` and prefix with event:/?
+- Naming convention for events
+	- Can we keep the folder structure in `data/base/sfx` and prefix with event:/?
+- Naming convention for bus/vca/...
+- Only one instance per event?
+I guess we want multiple?
+How to organize individual instances?
+	- In Code support one shots (that will just retrigger) and instances
+- Parameters?
+Which are helpful to the sound designer?